-The course provides students with necessary knowledge to develop professional photography skills, as per disciplines and guidelines of the visual arts sector.
-The lessons include teaching the professional use of digital cameras, laboratory experiences including shooting in the studio and outdoors using both artificial and natural light, the development of digital files and brief historical notes on the authors of the history of photography.
-The practical and laboratory experiences, together with the weekly assigned exercises, will provide students with the means to understand the importance of composition and the use of light, learn about indoor and/or outdoor shooting techniques, camera technology, choice of equipment, light exposure and metering, lens language, landscape photography and portrait photography.
-Through direct experience, the course aims to communicate the potential of photographic language, and how to use photography as a means of creative expression.
+The course provides students with the necessary knowledge to develop professional photography skills, as well as guidelines related to the visual arts sector.
+The lessons include learning the professional use of digital cameras, laboratory experiences including shooting in the studio and outdoors using both artificial and natural light, the development of digital files and brief historical notes on the authors of the history of photography.
+The practical and laboratory experiences, together with the weekly assigned exercises, will provide students with the means to understand the importance of composition and of the use of light, learn about indoor and/or outdoor shooting techniques, camera technology, choice of equipment, light exposure and metering, lenses, landscape photography and portrait photography.
+Through direct experience, the course aims to communicate the potential of photography, and how to use it as means of creative expression.

 Course type: Group

 Participants: Min 8 / Max 15

 Start/end of the course: February 13 – March 27, 2021